-A proposed sustainable water supply for Mountain Home Air Force Base is in the planning stages and BLM posted a revised EA for public review in July, 2017 with a preliminary finding of no significant impacts to those resources of issue (cultural, visual, T&E/sensitive species) in the Gateway West Alternative 1 corridor.
-The project would consist of approximately 14.4 miles of underground pipeline connecting a pump station located along the C.J.
+An EA was completed and a Finding of No Significant Impact and Decision Record for a sustainable water supply for Mountain Home Air Force Base was signed December 4, 2017.
+The analysis found there would be no significant impacts to those resources of issue (cultural, visual, T&E/sensitive species) in the Gateway West Alternative 1 corridor.
+The project will consist of approximately 14.4 miles of underground pipeline connecting a pump station located along the C.J.
 Strike Reservoir to a water treatment facility on the Mountain Home Air Force Base.

-Orchard Land Exchange is a proposed lease and subsequent land exchange of BLMmanaged public lands and State of Idaho lands in Ada, Canyon, Elmore, and Owyhee Counties.
+Orchard Land Exchange is a proposed lease and subsequent land exchange of BLM-managed public lands and State of Idaho lands in Ada, Canyon, Elmore, and Owyhee Counties.
 This potential project involves modifications to the Idaho Army National Guard's Orchard Combat Training Center south of Boise within the NCA.
 While the BLM considers this project a foreseeable event worth mentioning here, as of this writing, the lease/exchange is in the early stages of planning and has not been fully defined.
 Details of the scope and scale of the project and the effects resulting from it are not yet known.
 The anticipated environmental analysis process, most likely through an EIS, will be completed once the project is defined with more clarity and public scoping is conducted.
 The information in the likely EIS will contain a comprehensive Cumulative Effects Analysis and will consider the cumulative effects resulting from the Gateway West Project at that time.

-The three above mentioned projects (see Appendix E) have been considered for their effects to the resources within the cumulative impact analysis area (CIAA) as defined by Alternative 1 of the Final SEIS using the same parameters and process as described in Section 4.4.
+The three above mentioned projects (see Appendix E) have been considered for their effects on the resources within the cumulative impact analysis area (CIAA) as defined by Alternative 1 of the Final SEIS using the same parameters and process as described in Section 4.4.
 The spatial extent of the CIAA is defined in Table 4.1-1 of the Final SEIS.
-The temporal extent of the project is the expected physical operational service life of the Project (approximately 50 years), plus the estimated 10 years needed for substantial site rehabilitation after decommissioning.
+The temporal extent of the Proposed Action is the expected physical operational service life of the transmission line and ancillary facilities (approximately 50 years), plus the estimated 10 years needed for substantial site rehabilitation after decommissioning.

-Because the proposed water supply pipeline and the Orchard Training Center projects are located within the NCA, they are subject to the terms of Enabling Act that created the NCA.
+Because the water supply pipeline and the Orchard Training Center projects are located within the NCA, they are subject to the terms of Enabling Act that created the NCA.
 The Enabling Act requires that ground disturbing projects within the NCA must include enhancement of resource conditions.
-Thus, these two proposed projects would not result in detrimental effects to the natural resources but instead, eventual enhancement of resource conditions.
-Therefore, there would be no new significant detrimental effects from these two potential projects that would overlap with effects from the Project.
+Thus, when considered together with the impacts associated with the proposed action, these two proposed projects would not result in significant effects on the environment, and moreover would eventually lead to enhancement of resource conditions.
+Therefore, there would be no new significant effects from these two potential projects that would overlap with effects from the Proposed Action.

 As mentioned above, the Solar Project is located on approximately 164 acres of private land adjacent to the highly disturbed Interstate 84 corridor.
-The Solar Project is located outside the NCA and a significant distance from the Project impacts necessitating land use plan amendments for VRM reclassification.
-As such, there would be no new significant detrimental effects from the Solar Project that would overlap with effects from the Project.
+The Solar Project is located outside the NCA and approximately 35 miles from the impacts necessitating land use plan amendments for VRM reclassification from the Proposed Action.
+As such, there would be no new significant detrimental effects from the Solar Project that would overlap with effects from the Proposed Action.